tobimensch/anc/README.md

     # jump to the anchor we just added:
     # by using its anchor number
     $ anc j1
-    # or by jumping to the last anchor in the list:
+    # or by jumping to the last anchor in the list
     $ anc -1

     # add multiple anchors: